valtimo-platform/valtimo-documentation/release-notes/major9/09.24.0/valtimo-backend-libraries.md

 * **Search fields configuration deployment from resources**

-  All search fields configurations that are placed in the resource folder, are now automatically deployed.
+  All search fields configurations placed in the resource folder are automatically deployed.
 More information can be found [here](../../../using-valtimo/document/case-search.md).

 * **New feature2**